-The new loan allows you to start over and negotiate a new interest rate, term length, and monthly payments.
+Refinancing allows you to start over and negotiate a new interest rate, term length, and monthly payments.

 You can refinance your mortgage with any lender — you don’t have to go through the bank that issued your original loan.
 And, you can refinance your mortgage as often as you like.

 Some lenders require you to wait six months before refinancing again, while others are more liberal with timelines.

-When you refinance your mortgage, the bank does a “hard credit pull,” which may negatively affect your credit score by a few points.
+But remember that when you refinance your mortgage, the bank does a “hard credit pull,” which may negatively affect your credit score by a few points.

-However, you can get refinancing quotes from several lenders without harming your credit.
+However, you can get refinancing quotes from several lenders without harming your credit:

 - Or you can visit a site like Credible.com that instantly provides you with several quotes without affecting your credit score.

 What Is The Purpose Of Refinancing A Home?

 Mortgage refinancing is a popular transaction for homeowners because it lets you secure a lower interest rate while also offering you the chance to adjust the terms and conditions of your original loan.